-- Are acquired by our Promoter during preceding three financial years; - For consideration other than cash and where revaluation of assets or capitalization of intangible assets was involved; or - Through bonus issue of Equity Shares made by utilizing the revaluation reserves or unrealized gain or through bonus issue against equity shares which are ineligible for minimum promoter's contribution; - Are pledged by our Promoter with any creditor; - > Consist of Equity Shares acquired by our Promoter during preceding one year at a price lower than the Issue Price.
+- > Are acquired by our Promoter during preceding three financial years; - For consideration other than cash and where revaluation of assets or capitalization of intangible assets was involved; or - Through bonus issue of Equity Shares made by utilizing the revaluation reserves or unrealized gain or through bonus issue against equity shares which are ineligible for minimum promoter's contribution; - > Are pledged by our Promoter with any creditor; - > Consist of Equity Shares acquired by our Promoter during preceding one year at a price lower than the Issue Price. - The price per share for determining securities ineligible for minimum promoters' contribution, has been determined after adjusting the same for corporate actions such as share split, bonus issue, etc. undertaken by the issuer.